lmammino/loige.co/astro/src/content/posts/2021-05-26_how-to-to-string-in-rust/index.md

 written_with: []
 tags:
   - rust
+description: This article explores how to convert values to strings in Rust using traits like Debug, Display and ToString.
+It explains the difference between user-facing and debug representations.
 ---

 In Rust, there are several ways to turn a value into a string.
 In this article, we will explore a few different ways and discuss what are the most idiomatic approaches depending on the context you are currently working on.